 Given how many different motions the shoulders are capable of, there are numerous ways to add muscle mass, strength and flexibility to the shoulders.
 Many experts feel that the best way to train the shoulders for optimal functionality and strength is to view them as more than one muscle group (since they are).

 This means the most effective shoulder workouts will target different parts of the shoulder, using various types of moves, dynamic motions and weights.
-The moves below can be incorporated into interval training, Crossfit, Tabata-training or another plan.
+The moves below can be incorporated into interval training, Crossfit, Tabata-training or another plan such as kettlebell workouts.
 Shoulder exercises for women include (but are far from limited to):

 - All different variations of planks